A deep dive into decimalisation…

 For centuries, Britain’s coinage consisted of pounds, shillings, pence, farthings, crowns, half pennies… the list goes on!

 This complex system had first been raised for debate in 1847 by Sir John Bowring, who proposed a call for it to be changed to a currency based on units of ten.
-As a result of his proposal, the nation’s first decimal coin appeared – the farthing.
+As a result of his proposal, the nation’s first decimal coin appeared – the florin.

 On 1 March 1966 the Chancellor of the Exchequer, James Callaghan, announced that pounds, shillings and pence would be replaced by a decimal currency, with a hundred units in a pound.